aspose-drawing/aspose-drawing-probe/page.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Fortunately, Aspose.Drawing avoids these drawbacks by not depending on any 3rd party libraries.
 It includes all the necessary rendering engines for all supported platforms, ensuring consistent rendering results.
 Aspose.Drawing for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
 The Aspose library serves as a viable alternative to the System.Drawing.Common package.
-Aspose.Drawing proves to be an excellent option for developing drawing applications using .NET Standard 2.0, .NET Core 3.1, .NET 6, .NET 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
+Aspose.Drawing supports .NET Standard 2.0 interface and proves to be an excellent option for developing drawing applications .NET Core 3.1, .NET 6, .NET 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
 </p>